By Mark Carey

 There are other federal hate crimes statutes related to fair housing, damage to religious property and violent interference with federally protected rights for those individuals participating in a federally protected activity such as public education and employment.

 The continued observance of cancel culture in 2021 is an un-American illegal act that is not consistent with American customs, principles, or traditions.
 (Source) Here, principles are equated with the aforementioned statutes making it illegal to cancel coworkers at work.
 Cancel culture has always been a part of our American history since our inception, whether we like it or not.
 The U.S. Constitution and the Bill of Rights expressly prohibit cancel culture, as all women and men are created equally under the eyes of the law.

-If you would like more information about why Cancel culture is illegal at work please contact Carey & Associates, PC at email@example.com.
+If you would like more information about why Cancel culture is illegal at work please contact our employment attorneys in Connecticut at Carey & Associates, P.C.